-During the particle formation event, TGM was found to exhibit the highest sustained concentration to date in this dataset, varying from sustained concentrations of around 1.5 ngm-3.
-The four hour cloud-free period, described above, was found to correspond directly with the full duration of the first decline in TGM concentration (Fig. 5b).
-The beginning of this decline corresponded directly with the clearing of the major cloud bands which experienced significantly high peaks of cloud-edge effect radiation.
+During the particle formation event, TGM was found to exhibit the highest sustained concentration to date in this data set, varying from sustained concentrations of around 1.5 ng m-3.
+The 4 h cloud-free period, described above, was found to correspond directly with the full duration of the first decline in TGM concentration (Fig. 5b).
+The beginning of this decline corresponded directly with the clearing of the major cloud bands, which experienced significantly high peaks of cloud-edge effect radiation.
 The period of declining TGM ended simultaneously with the appearance of a temporary cloud period around 06:00 (UTC), and did not begin to decline again when this cloud cleared and solar radiation had dropped below 600 W m-2.
 This correlation suggests possible photochemically driven chemistry involving TGM that may require high incoming solar radiation levels - chemistry that is consistent with previous studies that have observed photochemically derived mercury oxidation products in the Arctic atmosphere (Lindberg et al., 2002).

-This four hour period of declining TGM concentrations, from an initial value of 1.50 ± 0.05 down to 1.16 ± 0.05 ng m-3, represents an atmospheric TGM depletion of about 20%.
-The decline, along with the four hour recovery back to baseline, was most likely caused by in situ chemistry, rather than an air-mass change which has been discounted for this period by previous arguments.
-As discussed by Lindberg et al. (2002), photochemical reactions producing halogen and OH- radicals are able to react with

-- 15 Hg^0 to produce oxidised compounds such as HgO, Hg(OH)2, HgX2 or HgXY (where X and Y are halogens).
+This 4 h period of declining TGM concentrations, from an initial value of 1.50 ± 0.05 down to 1.16 ± 0.05 ng m-3, represents an atmospheric TGM depletion of about 20%.
+The decline, along with the 4h recovery back to baseline, was most likely caused by in situ chemistry, rather than an airmass change, which has been discounted for this period by previous arguments.
+As discussed by Lindberg et al. (2002), photochemical reactions producing halogen and OH radicals are able to react with Hg0 to produce oxidised compounds such as HgO, $Hg(OH)2$, HgX_2 or HgXY (where X and Y are halogens).
 Additionally, Hg(II) products are able to be photolytically released directly to the atmosphere from surfaces such as the snowpack (United Nations Environmental Programme, 2008).
-Oxidation products have properties that make them suitable for nucleation processes, such as being solid at equilibrium under atmospheric - 20 conditions making them unlikely to evaporate from nucleating clusters (Schroeder and Munthe, 1998).
+Oxidation products have properties that make them suitable for nucleation processes, such as being solid at equilibrium under atmospheric conditions making them unlikely to evaporate from nucleating clusters (Schroeder and Munthe, 1998).
 Production of these species can occur by direct emission or in situ chemistry.
 Ordinarily, Hg oxidation products, once produced, are readily scavenged by pre-existing aerosol populations.
 This interpretation could be largely driven by the location of most Hg studies being in regions of high pre-existing aerosol surface area.
-In - 25 more pristine conditions where pre-existing aerosol surface area is low, such as those observed in this Antarctic study, these oxidation products have the potential to nucleate rather than adhere to existing surfaces.
+In more pristine conditions where pre-existing aerosol surface area is low, such as those observed in this Antarctic study, these oxidation products have the potential to nucleate rather than adhere to existing surfaces.

 To further investigate the possibility of nucleation involving Hg, a lagged correlation was calculated between TGM and CN{3-10} .
-Unfortunately, there was insufficient data (n = 40) for a full mathematical derivation of the lag period that produced the best correlation.
-The best fit was determined by calculating the linear model iteratively, incrementing the lag time by five minute steps (limited by TGM time-resolution) and visual assessment.
-Figure 7 shows the resulting best fit that occurred at a time delay

-5 of around two hours and yielded a negative correlation with an R^2 value of 0.74.
-If Hg chemistry was involved in aerosol nucleation, the two hour time delay from these calculations puts a time-frame on the chemical mechanism from gas phase (either Hg0 or Hg(II)) to 3 nm aerosol, consistent with estimates from solar radiation data.
+Unfortunately, there was insufficient data (n=40) for a full mathematical derivation of the lag period that produced the best correlation.
+The best fit was determined by calculating the linear model iteratively, incrementing the lag time by 5 min steps (limited by TGM time resolution) and visual assessment.
+Figure 7 shows the resulting best fit that occurred at a time delay of around 2 h and yielded a negative correlation with an R^2 value of 0.74.
+If Hg chemistry was involved in aerosol nucleation, the 2 h time delay from these calculations puts a time frame on the chemical mechanism from gas phase (either Hg^0 or Hg(II)) to 3 nm aerosol, consistent with estimates from solar radiation data.

-The influence of a single air-mass throughout the period suggests that the recovery of TGM after nucleation was the result of a new source rather than an air-mass change.
+The influence of a single air mass throughout the period suggests that the recovery of TGM after nucleation was the result of a new source rather than an air-mass change.
+It is well established that Hg oxidation products can be photolyt-